-Man’s Search for Meaning is the best place to start for a brief background on Victor Frankl and a great introduction to Logotherapy.
+Man’s Search for Meaning (2006) is the best place to start for a brief background on Viktor Frankl and a great introduction to logotherapy.
 (Amazon)

-The Will to Meaning dives a bit deeper into the application of Logotherapy (Amazon)
+The Will to Meaning (Frankl, 2014) dives a bit deeper into the application of logotherapy (Amazon)

-The book Victor Frankl’s Logotherapy by Ann Garber focuses on the practical application of Logotherapy and the effectiveness using the spiritual dimension in existential therapy to find healing.
+In the book Viktor Frankl’s Logotherapy, author Ann Graber (2019) focuses on the practical application of logotherapy and the effectiveness of using the spiritual dimension in existential therapy to find healing.
 (Amazon)

-Joseph Fabry compiles work on Logotherapy in the text Finding Meaning in Life: Logotherapy, which can specifically help clients with drug, alcohol, or life adjustment issues.
+Joseph Fabry compiles work on logotherapy in the text Finding Meaning in Life: Logotherapy (1995), which can specifically help clients with drug, alcohol, or life adjustment issues.
 (Amazon)

 Our Meaning & Valued Living Masterclass

-The apparent parallels between positive psychology and Victor Frankl’s Logotherapy are endless.
+The apparent parallels between positive psychology and Viktor Frankl’s logotherapy are endless.

 While there are also notable differences, there is no denying that finding value and meaning in this journey of life leads to an array of positive outcomes.

-One of the best things about positive psychology and the practicality of this Masterclass is that it can improve life and wellbeing for those that are struggling, those that are suffering, and those that are looking to thrive.
+One of the best things about positive psychology and the practicality of this masterclass is that it can improve life and wellbeing for those who are struggling, those who are suffering, and those who are looking to thrive.